mggg/VoteKit/docs/social_choice_docs/scr.rst

 HighestScore
 ------------
-Conducts an election based on points from score vector.
+Conducts an election based on points from a score vector.
-Chooses the :math:`m`` candidates with highest scores.
+A score vector is a vector whose :math:`i`th entry denotes the number of points given to a candidate in position :math:`i`.
+Normally a score vector is non-negative and decreasing.
+A HighestScore election chooses the :math:`m` candidates with highest scores.
 Ties are broken by randomly permuting the tied candidates.